 - Managing stress.
 Create a calm environment at mealtime.
 Practice relaxation techniques, such as deep breathing, meditation or yoga.
 Spend time doing things you enjoy.
 Get plenty of sleep.

-Alternative and complementary treatments have been used for many years to ease indigestion, although their effectiveness varies among different individuals.
+Alternative and complementary treatments have been used for many years to ease indigestion, although their effectiveness varies from person to person.
 These treatments include:

 - STW 5 (Iberogast), a liquid supplement containing extracts of nine herbs, may work by reducing the production of gastric acid.